elotroalex/elotroalex/_posts/2010-11-13-white-egrets-a-review.md

   </blockquote>

   <p>
-    [This is a preprint of an article whose final and definitive form has been published in <em>Review Literature and Arts of the Americas</em>, © 2010 Alex Gil; <em>Review Literature and Arts of the Americas</em> is available online at: <a href="http://www.informaworld.com/smpp/" target="_blank">http://www.informaworld.com/smpp</a>]
+    [This is a preprint of an article whose final and definitive form has been published in <em>Review Literature and Arts of the Americas</em>.]
   </p>
 </div>